ghunteranderson/tsugi/README.md

 other data tied to them.
 * **space** - A collection of functions.
 The space can be imported and methods referenced using the space's name as a prefix
-* **script** - An entry point for execution.
-The script could perform a single small task before terminating the process or a script could bootstrap a much larger and longer running application.

 # Comments
 ``` java